Shaaali/identity-apps/docs/sdks/angular.md

 }
 ```

-From this `userinfoResponse` object, you can loop through and get required user information,
+From this `userinfoResponse` object, you can loop through and get the required user information:

 <table>
    <tbody>